Questions about SEO? Get them answered here:

 Although link building can be an important aspect of SEO, purchased links and links from spammy websites or ‘bad neighborhood’ sites can actually hurt your rankings rather than help.
 Search engines are constantly looking out for links like these.
 In fact, Google’s ‘Penguin’ series of algorithm updates is geared primarily towards penalizing sites who obtain links unnaturally through link exchange schemes and purchasing links or have links from spam sites.
 A recovery from a link penalty is not an easy one and can result in significant traffic losses.

-7. Can you guarantee my rankings?
+7. Can you guarantee my rankings with SEO?

 Ethical SEO agencies cannot guarantee something they can’t control and beware of any company that claims they can.
 There is no way to know 100% how a site will rank because of the search engine’s constantly evolving nature and to guarantee rankings would be unethical.
 Also, beware of companies claiming they have a special relationship with Google or can ‘priority submit’ to Google to guarantee ranking positions.
 This is completely false and untrue, and Google itself warns against companies that make these claims.